dandus989/kiomet-docker/README.md

 This Dockerfile and associated configurations are licensed under the GNU Lesser General Public License v3.0.
 See the LICENSE file for more details.

 # Acknowledgments
-We would like to express our gratitude to SoftbearStudios for developing Kiomet, a powerful software solution that [brief acknowledgment of Kiomet's significance and impact].
+We would like to express our gratitude to SoftbearStudios for developing Kiomet.